SamuelFrankSmith/tastytrade_watchlist/README.md

 - *Any* dependency injection.
 If I was tasked with setting up a new app and/or framework, then adding DI is basically table stakes.
 Adding DI to an already-built app can be a large hurdle to overcome.
 - Unit testing of (at least) the viewModel Actions and any utilities.
 Testing VM Actions is to validate that the correct States are emitted on a given input.
 This is a good precedent to set for any sustainable app.
 - Some StringLoader class for VMs and other areas with business logic that have no reason to have access to a Context can load resources.
 Writing one felt outside the scope of this project.
+- Successful responses appear to follow the same `data` and `context` pattern.
+This is probably a contract that could be codified by an interface or similar.
 - A Compose example.
 I have used Compose a few times in a production app, but my skills here are still nascent at this time.
 - Not using Retrofit2?
 At the beginning of this assignment, this seemed like a good idea, but I spent too much time remembering how to use it.
 - Establishing a resource pattern for light/dark elements.
 This is easy to retrofit/refactor in the future, but establishing it an app early would be a good forcing function for ensuring devs and designers are considering it with each feature.